-The Texas SHSP is a coordinated safety plan that provides a comprehensive framework for reducing fatalities and serious injuries on all TxDOT maintained public roads.
-The Texas SHSP addresses seven traffic safety emphasis areas: impaired driving being one.
-The Texas SHSP lists the state's key safety needs and guides investment decisions through identified strategies and countermeasures with the most potential to save lives and prevent injuries.
+The Texas SHSP is a coordinated safety plan that provides a comprehensive framework for reducing fatalities and serious injuries on all TxDOT-maintained public roads.
+The safety plan addresses seven traffic safety emphasis areas, with impaired driving being one of them.
+The safety plan also lists the state's key safety needs and guides investment decisions through identified strategies and countermeasures with the most potential to save lives and prevent injuries.
 Table 1 lists the SHSP strategies and countermeasures for which action plans were developed.